decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 REMINDER: Solo-voting with a voting wallet that doesn't stay online 24/7 may result in missed votes and forfeited stake rewards.

-To solo-vote, you simply set the enablevoting option when starting `dcrwallet`, unlock the wallet with your private passphrase, and buy tickets.
-With enablevoting enabled and `dcrwallet` unlocked, your wallet will automatically handle voting.
+To solo-vote, you simply set the `enablevoting` option when starting `dcrwallet`, unlock the wallet with your private passphrase, and buy tickets.
+With `enablevoting` enabled and `dcrwallet` unlocked, your wallet will automatically handle voting.

-To set up your `dcrwallet` for solo-staking, add the following line to your `dcrwallet.conf` config file in the `[Application Options]` section:
+To set up your `dcrwallet` for solo-staking, add the following line to your `dcrwallet.conf` config file:

 ```no-highlight
 enablevoting=1
 ```

-Once restarted with that line in `dcrwallet.conf` your wallet will be configured for solo-voting and you can now start [purchasing tickets](#ticket-purchasing).
+Once `dcrwallet` is restarted with that line in `dcrwallet.conf`, your wallet will be configured for solo-voting and you can start [purchasing tickets](#ticket-purchasing).

 ---